waqaszahoor1998/virtual-health-assistant-fyp/backend/README.md

 ## 📋 Overview

 This backend provides RESTful APIs for:
-- User authentication and authorization (Firebase integration)
+- User authentication and authorization (JWT-based)
 - Patient and doctor management
 - AI-powered disease diagnosis from symptoms
 - Drug suggestions from DrugBank database